Beni-V/text2sql/README.md

 ### Data Flow

 1. **Schema Context**: Database schema is retrieved from SQL Server and cached
+2. **Schema Ingestion**: Schema is processed into documents and stored in a vector database
-2. **User Input**: User enters a natural language question via the Streamlit UI
+3. **User Input**: User enters a natural language queries via the Streamlit UI
+4. **RAG Processing**: If RAG mode is enabled, only relevant schema parts are retrieved based on the query
-3. **LLM Processing**: Question and schema are sent to OpenAI API via a crafted prompt
+5. **LLM Processing**: Natural language queries and schema are sent to OpenAI API via a crafted prompt
-4. **SQL Generation**: LLM generates an SQL query based on the natural language
+6. **SQL Generation**: LLM generates an SQL query based on the natural language
-5. **Query Execution**: Generated SQL is executed against the database
+7. **Query Execution**: Generated SQL is executed against the database
-6. **Error Handling**: If execution fails, query is refined and retried (up to 3 times)
+8. **Error Handling**: If execution fails, query is refined with more schema context and retried (up to 3 times)
-7. **Result Display**: Query and results are displayed to the user
+9. **Result Display**: Query and results are displayed to the user

 ## Tradeoffs

 - Only OpenAI API is used for language model integration
 - Only Microsoft SQL Server backup (.bak) files are supported
-- No RAG (Retrieval Augmented Generation) pipeline was implemented
+- RAG implementation uses FAISS for vector storage and retrieval
-- No vector search or embeddings were used for schema understanding
+- OpenAI's text-embedding-3-small model is used for embeddings
 - Database schema is supposed to be relatively stable and can be cached
 - Query refinement within 3 attempts is sufficient for most errors
+- RAG mode dynamically increases schema context during refinement attempts

 ## How to Run